facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

 title: Contributing to the Facebook C# SDK
 ---

 So you want to contribute to the Facebook C# SDK.
 Great!
 We can use the help and appreciate the help!
+Below you will find our contribution guidelines which are nearly identical to the [NuGet Project contribution guidelines](http://docs.nuget.org/docs/contribute/contributing-to-nuget).

 ## Ways to Contribute